 Lenders will consider the strength of your credit score whenever you apply for a loan, mortgage, or credit card.
 So, to reduce the risk of you getting rejected for certain products and potentially ending up in a worse financial position, it’s important that you check your rating on a regular basis.
-And, if you find that your score isn’t looking as healthy as it could, you’ll want to take steps to improve it.
+And, if you find that it isn’t looking as healthy as it could, you’ll need to know how to improve your credit score.

 To help you get a better grasp on your finances and give you the best chance of securing whatever credit you might require in the future, we’re going to look at the ins and outs of how credit scores work.
-We’ll explain how you can decipher whether your rating is strong or not and will give you some tips on how you can build it back up if you’ve had some mishaps in the past.
-Read on to find out more.
+Here’s what we’re going to cover:

 What is a credit score or rating?